 Since the early days of the 20th century Pollença has been a favourite destination and a source of inspiration for artists and writers from all over the world.

-Despite its fascinating cultural agenda, brimming with events and festivities, offers an insight into its traditions, history and people, Pollença has never lost the sense of calm and the welcoming atmosphere that characterizes it, and draws visitors back again year after year.
+Despite its fascinating cultural agenda, brimming with events and festivities, offers an insight into its traditions, history and people, Pollença has never lost the sense of tranquillity and the welcoming atmosphere that characterizes it, and draws visitors back again year after year.

 Considered to be one of Mallorca's leading tourist destinations, the Port of Pollença sits on a large bay, sheltered by the Punta de l'Avançada, the spectacular peninsula to the north of the town, with a lighthouse dating from the early years of the past century.

 Almost 1500 metres of white sand, bathed by calm waters, make up this beach, also known as Platja de Llenaire and where, as well as swimming, you can enjoy long walks, which on nights with a full moon, can be truly spectacular thanks to the beach's strategic setting.

 As well as being a pretty fishing port, with traditional Mallorcan llaüts, the Port of Polleça has a wide varierty of shops, boutiques, cafes and restaurants, offering exquisite international and local cuisine, along the Pine Walk, on the seafront and in the main square.

 An unbeatable location, nestled between the mountains and the sea, on Mallorca's emblematic northern coast.

 Blue is said to come in infinite different shades and there are those who claim that you can see each and every one of them in the coves of Cala Sant Vicenç.
 Cala Barques, Cala Clara, Cala Molins and Cala Carbó could be considered to be traces of what once might have been heaven itself.